Called to the Bar in 1997

 Michael has experience of defending in many cases investigated by the Metropolitan Police Operation Trident unit and by the Serious Organised Crime Agency.

-Michael also undertakes work in the areas of armed robbery, the importation and supply of drugs, serious sexual offences, fraud and money laundering, kidnapping, aggravated burglary, arson and the possession of firearms amongst others.
+Michael also undertakes work in the areas of Organised Crime Groups, people trafficking, armed robbery, the importation and supply of drugs (including numerous County Lines cases), serious sexual offences, fraud and money laundering, kidnapping, aggravated burglary, arson and the possession of firearms and ammunition amongst others.

-Michael has gained a justified reputation for skilfully dealing with the most demanding and sensitive cases together with securing acquittals in difficult circumstances.
+Michael has gained a justified reputation for skilfully dealing with the most demanding and sensitive cases and has an outstanding record of securing acquittals in the most difficult circumstances

 Degree: LLB (Hons)